Skip to content

 Treating MFA as Optional

 As of 2023, Multi-Factor Authentication is mandatory under the FTC Safeguards Rule for all systems that contain or access customer financial data — and the IRS has adopted this requirement by reference in Publication 4557.
 If your WISP describes MFA as a recommended practice rather than a firm requirement, update your language now.
 Your WISP should name every system where MFA is enabled and specify the authentication method used for each.
-See our guide on two-factor authentication for tax professionals for implementation specifics that satisfy both the IRS and FTC standards.
+See our guide on PTIN and WISP requirements for tax preparers for implementation specifics that satisfy both IRS and FTC standards.

 Get Your WISP Reviewed by a Tax Cybersecurity Expert